 If you are a DIY and like taking on projects why not recycle your mattress yourself.
 This could be a great way to teach your kids about being resourceful or just a fun way to save some money and the environment.
 By recycling your mattress you can save on average 26sq.ft. of landfill space.
 We have a great step-by-step blog post on how to break down and recycle your own mattress.
 Along with another post on how to recycle your box spring yourself.
 To do this all you need is an exacto knife and some space (things may get messy).
 Simply cut around the edges of the mattress until you can take off the cover.
 Inside you will find foam and metal springs.
 Separate the foam and metal.
 You can actually bring the metal springs to the scrap yard and they will pay you for them.
 As for the foam you can shred it up and use it in dog beds, to fill pillows, or you can find a local carpet manufacturer who may pay you for the foam.

+If you are looking for more ideas on how to recycle your mattress, you can checkout this mattress recycling guide by Sleepopolis.
 Overall, when it comes to getting rid of a mattress in the Portland area, you do have quite a few options at your disposal.
-If you have any questions or need any help disposing of your old mattress feel free to contact us or leave a comment below and we would be happy to lend a hand in helping you find a resource to get rid of your mattress.
+If you have any questions or need any help disposing of your old mattress feel free to contact us or leave a comment below and we would be happy to lend a hand in helping you find a resource.
 Just please don’t dump it on the side of the road or leave it in someones dumpster.
 Ultimately, that becomes somebody else’s problem to dispose of and it will generally cost them money out of pocket to do so.